gu-benites/auth-supabase-pkce-v1/docs/adding-new-features.md

     sessionError, // For session specific errors
     profileError, // For profile specific errors
   } = useAuth();

+  // Note: The useAuth hook already logs sessionError and profileError to Sentry.
+  // Additional Sentry logging can be added here for states specific to this component if needed.

   if (isSessionLoading) { // Show loading while session is being determined
     return (